 Overall rent collection is 61% which compares with 62% at the same point for the March Quarter where typically we would expect to have achieved 90% in a normal quarter.
 Service charge collection continues to lag behind rent with 55% collected, compared to 85% under normal circumstances.
-In terms of sectors we continue to see some disparity between the collection rates, as illustrated below.
+In terms of sectors, we continue to see some disparity between the collection rates, as the graphic below shows.

 There are clearly some businesses struggling during this difficult time and others making the most of Government restrictions around enforcement measures.
 However, many appear to be weathering the storm well and continue to trade positively during a period of lower office occupation.
 With the easing of lockdown restrictions, deferment arrangements for this quarter have become the exception, with monthly arrangements replacing these if at all.

 Whilst Business Parks have undoubtedly been affected, the nature of their open, out-of-town locations and occupier diversity they appear to be weathering this period more robustly than some other asset classes.
 Across the Workman managed portfolio of Business Parks we have seen the strongest collection rates of any asset class, with over 73% rent collected at Day +7.
 On one portfolio rent collection performance was at 62% on the quarter day date and 89% at Day +7.

 Occupation of business parks has been light during the lockdown period, with low levels of critical staff in attendance.
 However, we are now starting to see a greater flow of occupiers and staff returning to offices and premises.
 With many business park occupiers using private vehicles as their primary mode of transport for commuting to work we expect to see the general occupation increase over the coming months.
 Encouragingly, a number of food operators across the parks have re-opened offering take-away and delivery service for park users.